felixbouleau/rss-summary/README.md

 - Uses a Jinja2 template (`prompt.j2`) for customizable AI prompts.
 - Generates a persistent RSS feed (`rss/feed.xml`) containing the summaries.
 - Runs a simple HTTP server to make the generated feed accessible.
-- Containerized for easy deployment using Docker and Docker Compose.
+- Containerized for easy deployment using Docker and Docker Compose (recommended).

-## Running with Docker Compose (Recommended)
+## Getting Started (Docker Compose)

-The easiest way to run the application is using Docker Compose.
+The easiest and recommended way to run the application is using Docker Compose.

 **Prerequisites:**
 - Docker Engine